krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ## Arrays vs. Linked Lists

-The following table summarizes the characteristics of arrays and linked lists and compares their operational efficiencies.
-Since they employ two opposite storage strategies, their properties and operational efficiencies also show contrasting features.
+The table below summarizes the characteristics of arrays and linked lists, and it also compares their efficiencies in various operations.
+Because they utilize opposing storage strategies, their respective properties and operational efficiencies exhibit distinct contrasts.

 <p align="center"> Table <id> &nbsp; Efficiency Comparison of Arrays and Linked Lists </p>